-Ph D Pathology is a doctorate course for a period of 3 to 6 years, depending on research progress.
-The course aims to produce a deep understanding of Biochemistry and Immunology, Disease Pathogenesis, Cell and Molecular Biology, and Diagnostic Methods.
+Ph D Pathology is a doctorate level research program for a period of 3 to 5 years, depending on research progress.
+The course aims to provide a deep understanding of Biochemistry and Immunology, Disease Pathogenesis, Cell and Molecular Biology, and Diagnostic Methods.

-To enroll in the PhD Pathology course, the candidates need to meet the eligibility requirements of the college.
-To be eligible for a PhD in Pathology, candidates must have a master's degree in a related field and a minimum grade of 55%.
+To be eligible for a PhD in Pathology, candidates must have a master's degree in a related field with a minimum grade of 55%.
 Some of the popular entrance exams for Doctor of Philosophy in pathology include CSIR-NET, UGC-NET, and GATE.

 PhD Pathology provides candidates with the knowledge in Diagnostic Techniques, Disease Processes, Pathogenesis, Diagnosis, Prevention, and the study of biomedical sciences and advanced research training.
 Some of the job roles available for them are Clinical Pathologist, Consultant, and Pathologist.